(Source: "China Business News" 2024-12-29)

 Recently, the Ministry of Commerce has launched a safeguard measure investigation into imported beef.

-A spokesperson for the Ministry of Commerce stated that the evidence submitted by the applicant showed that China’s beef imports increased by 65% between 2019 and 2023, and the import volume in the first half of 2024 was more than double that of the first half of 2019.
+A spokesperson for the Ministry of Commerce said that the evidence submitted by the applicant showed that China’s beef imports increased by 65% between 2019 and 2023, and the import volume in the first half of 2024 was more than double that of the first half of 2019.
 Under the impact of imported products, domestic industries have suffered serious damage.

-Li Siqi, associate professor at the China World Trade Organization Research Institute at the University of International Business and Economics, told China w88 sports bettingBusiness w88 online casinoNews that in WTO law, safeguard measures are one of the trade remedy measures that WTO members can take.
+Li Siqi, associate professor at the China World w88 Organization Research Institute at the w88 casino, told China Business News that in WTO law, safeguard measures are one of the w88 remedy measures that WTO members can take.

 Information from the Ministry of Commerce shows that based on the evidence provided by the applicant and the preliminary review by the Ministry of Commerce, the applicant complies with the provisions of Articles 3 and 10 of the "Regulations of the People's Republic of China on Safeguard Measures" regarding domestic industries' application for safeguard measure investigation.

 The application claims that the import quantity of the products subject to investigation has increased sharply from 2019 to the first half of 2024.
 The growth rate in 2023 will be 64.93% compared to 2019, and the first half of 2024 will be 106.28% higher than the first half of 2019.
+From 2019 to the first half of 2024, the import volume of products subject to investigation increased from 20.55% to 30.90% of the Chinese market, and the proportion relative to China's total output increased from 24.87% to 43.87%.

-Interested parties can apply to the Ministry of Commerce for a hearing, and can check relevant information about the hearing on the Trade Remedy and Investigation Bureau sub-website of the Ministry of Commerce website.
+Interested parties can apply to the Ministry of Commerce for a hearing, and can check relevant information about the hearing on the w88 Remedy and Investigation Bureau sub-website of the Ministry of Commerce website.

 When the Ministry of Commerce conducts an investigation, interested parties should truthfully report the situation and provide relevant information.
 The information provided by interested parties should be in standard Chinese.
 Non-Chinese information should be submitted in Chinese translation and original text, and the Chinese translation shall prevail.
+If an interested party fails to truthfully report the situation or provide relevant information, or fails to provide necessary information within a reasonable time, or otherwise seriously hinders the investigation, the Ministry of Commerce may make a ruling based on the facts that have been obtained and the best information available.

 This investigation will begin on December 27, 2024, and will usually be completed within 8 months.
 It may be extended appropriately under special circumstances.

-Li Siqi told China Business News that it is legal and reasonable for my country to launch a safeguard measure investigation into imported beef.
+Li Siqi told China Business News that it is legal and reasonable for my country to initiate a safeguard measure investigation on imported beef.
 "Under the impact of imported beef products, my country's related industries have suffered serious damage.
-In accordance with Article 3 of the "Regulations of the People's Republic of China on Safeguard Measures", the Ministry of Commerce decided to initiate a safeguard measure investigation on imported beef, which is in line with my country's legal provisions and WTO rules.
-It also meets the practical needs of our country’s industry,” Li Siqi said.
+In accordance with Article 3 of the Regulations of the People's Republic of China on Safeguard Measures, the Ministry of Commerce decided to initiate a safeguard measure investigation on imported beef, which is in line with my country's legal provisions and WTO rules, and is also in line with the actual needs of my country's industry," Li Siqi said.

-According to the data in the "Application for Investigation of Beef Safeguard Measures" seen by the reporter, taking the beef import statistics in the first half of 2023 as an example, Brazil accounts for 43% of China's total beef imports, and Argentina accounts for 19.25%.
-Uruguay accounts for 10.03%, Australia accounts for 8.27%, New Zealand accounts for 7.53% and the United States accounts for 5.70%.
+According to the data in the "Application for Investigation of Beef Safeguard Measures" seen by the reporter, taking the beef import statistics in the first half of 2023 as an example, Brazil accounts for 43% of China's total beef imports, Argentina accounts for 19.25%, Uruguay accounts for 10.03%, Australia accounts for 8.27%, New Zealand accounts for 7.53% and the United States accounts for 5.70%.
 The combined share of the above six countries is 93.78%.

 Source: "Application for Investigation of Beef Safeguard Measures"

-Brazil’s Ministry of Agriculture, Trade and Foreign Affairs said in a joint statement that Brazil will work hard to prove that its beef exports will not cause any form of damage to the Chinese industry, but will only supplement local production.
+Brazil’s Ministry of Agriculture, w88 and Foreign Affairs said in a joint statement that Brazil will work hard to prove that its beef exports will not cause any form of damage to the Chinese industry, but will only supplement local production.

 The U.S. Meat Export Federation said it is aware of the investigation and will monitor its progress.